nathanlane/industrialpolicyclass/README.md

     - Rodríguez-Clare, A. (1996).
 Multinationals, Linkages, and Economic Development.
 The American Economic Review, 86(4), 852–873.

-- Part 3 Tutorial.
-Unpacking the theory and empirics of the network economy.
+- _Associated Tutorial Lecture 3: Unpacking industrial networks._

 ### Part 4 - Trade - Protectionism, ISI, and Export-Led Industrial Development
 Industrial development and trade have a long history.
 They're innately intertwined.
 Here we talk about the industrial policy in terms of trade policy.
 Principally by juxtaposing import substitution verses export promotion.
 The discussion of export-focused IP dovetails with with our discussion of.

 - Required Readings.
      - Nunn, N., & Trefler, D. (2010).
 The Structure of Tariffs and Long-Term Growth.
 American Economic Journal: Macroeconomics, 2(4), 158–194.